American Indian Science and Engineering Society

 The American Indian Science and Engineering Society (AISES) is a 501(c)(3) non-profit professional association with the goal of substantially increasing American Indian, Alaskan Native, Native Hawaiian, Pacific Islander, First Nation and other indigenous peoples of North America representation in the fields of science, technology, engineering, math (STEM) and other related disciplines.
 Its headquarters is located in Albuquerque, New Mexico.
-As of 1 May 2013, Sarah EchoHawk is the Chief Executive Officer.
+As of 1 May 2013, Sarah EchoHawk is the chief executive officer.

 History

-AISES was founded in 1977, by American Indian scientists: Manhattan Project scientist and Mohawk, Arnold Anderson, Al Qöyawayma, Carol Gardipe (Penobscot), George Thomas (Cherokee), Jerry Elliott (Cherokee/Osage), Alex Labadie (Osage) and Jim Shorty (Navajo).
+AISES was founded in 1977, by American Indian scientists: Manhattan Project scientist and Mohawk, Arnold Anderson, Al Qöyawayma, Carol Gardipe (Penobscot), George Thomas (Cherokee), Jerry Elliott (Cherokee/Osage), Alex Labadie (Osage) and Jim Shorty (Navajo) and Floy Agnes Lee.

 Since its founding, the society has held the annual, three-day AISES National Conference, which includes the largest job fair in Indian country.

 Chapters

 As of 2011, AISES has 177 chartered college and university chapters and 13 professional chapters in the US and Canada.
 In addition, 150 affiliated K-12 schools enroll in excess of 45,000 Native American students.